WordPress, Framer, Webflow, or Custom Code? Which one is right for you?

 Final Thoughts

 Each website-building approach has its strengths and weaknesses.
 If you’re looking for an easy way to launch your website, WordPress or Webflow may be the best choice.
-If design is your top priority, Framer could be ideal.
+If branding and design is your top priority, Framer could be ideal.
 And if you need something highly customized, a fully coded website might be the way to go.

 Ultimately, the best choice depends on your budget, technical expertise, and long-term goals.
 By understanding the pros and cons of each approach, you can make an informed decision that helps your business grow online.